davidsonic/Saak-Transform/README.md

 ### Table of Content

 - [Dataset] ( Hand-written digits classification)
-	* [Mnist] ( train set: 60000, 28x28.
+	* [MNIST] ( train set: 60000, 28x28.
 We used the same with downloaded from http://yann.lecun.com/exdb/mnist/)

 - [Installation] (sklearn and Pytorch)
 	* [Sklearn Installation] Refer to http://scikit-learn.org/stable/install.html)